 I had to push past the fear of potentially disappointing others

 From the work I do with my clients, I know that fear of disappointing others can be a big stumbling block to saying no, but I hadn’t realized just how much it was responsible for some of my own behaviors until I started shining a spotlight on it.

 I think the surprise came from the fact that I knew I’d been a people-pleaser in the past, but I assumed that this was something I had gotten over.
 This year was a wake up call to how much my sense of empathy and deep desire to help can lead me to say “yes” to something, without realizing that it’s not actually the best decision for me.

 I know this is something many people struggle with– especially those who tend to be empathetic, highly sensitive or in helping professions.
 Our superpower of being in tune to the needs of others can sometimes get out of control and in an attempt to make sure others are ok and that we don’t damage our relationships, we end up prioritizing someone else’s needs instead of our own.

 Diving more into my own self-compassion practice has been incredibly helpful with navigating this new territory.
 By prioritizing my relationship with myself and carrying out the self-compassion exercises, I’m better able to discern when I really need to say no in order to take care of my own needs, and when, although it might inconvenience me, it’s within my ability, and aligned with my values, to say yes to someone else.

 It’s also been incredibly helpful to read “The Assertiveness Guide for Women,” by Julie de Azevedo Hanks.
-It was the latest book selection for the book club I’m a part of with other online therapists.
+It was the latest book selection for the online therapists book club I’m a part of.
 It’s really helped me to connect the dots between my own experiences growing up, my relationships, mindfulness and self-compassion practices, and being assertive.